MadAppGang/redux_local_state_serializer/README.md

 [![Build Status](https://travis-ci.org/MadAppGang/redux_local_state_serializer.svg?branch=master)](https://travis-ci.org/MadAppGang/redux_local_state_serializer)
 [![Coverage Status](https://coveralls.io/repos/github/MadAppGang/redux_local_state_serializer/badge.svg?branch=master)](https://coveralls.io/github/MadAppGang/redux_local_state_serializer?branch=master)

-Designed to provide state preserving between sessions for redux applications.
+Provides a set of tools to keep your redux state persistent locally.
+The concept is to restore serialized state from the storage on application initialization, and then continuously take snapshots each time the state gets changed.

 This package uses a storage build ontop of [localForage](https://github.com/localForage/localForage "localForage") as a default, but you are free to implement a storage based on something else.

-The whole concept is to restore serialized state from the storage on application initialization, and then continuously take snapshots each time the state gets changed.

 ## Installation